Impact in Depth

 18 FIRST PLACE AWARDS

-From cultured products to Colby jack, we are committed to high-quality standards.
+Here at Cabot, we know it takes a lot of hard-working people to produce the award-winning dairy products you see on the shelves.
+From our Cabot farmers to our dedicated delivery drivers and everyone in between, these awards validate our commitment to making high-quality products.
 Cabot is proud to share that in 2024, we won 18 first place awards in national and international dairy competitions, including world’s best butter.
 Butter was the first product that we crafted and sold as a co-op over a century ago.
 That heritage of excellence extends to how we produce our butter today, churning it with Real Farm Power.

 MPG MVP